 3. The Louvre

-I know this is a highly debatable topic among parents, whether a museum visit counts as child friendly, but I believe it can be – if done the right way.
+I know this is a highly debatable topic among parents, whether a museum visit counts as child-friendly, but I believe it can be – if done the right way.
 By purchasing tickets online, which sped up our entry, and picking key rooms we wanted to head to, the experience was really enjoyable.
 These careful planning decisions meant that the time spent in the Louvre was put to good use and it was lovely to watch the kids take their own view about the artwork.

 4. Head to the Latin Quarter

 The Latin Quarter is amazing!
 With narrow streets, buskers to entertain you, fabulous food – and, of course, great ice cream and crepe places – this is the ultimate family hang-out.
-No need to really plan anything when you get there, just let the ambiance draw you from street to street.
+No need to really plan anything when you get there, just let the ambience draw you from street to street.

 5. Night walk

 My children really adapted to the European way of life in summer.
-Twilight in Paris seems to last forever, making it easy to completely forget what time it is (perfect really for holiday makers).
+Twilight in Paris seems to last forever, making it easy to completely forget what time it is (perfect really for holidaymakers).
 We were staying one block away from the Eiffel Tower and quickly established a lovely ritual of walking around after dinner which became a great opportunity to take in her beauty from many vantage points.
 Beware of illegal traders if you choose to sit on the grass area near the Eiffel Tower.

 Pin this article for later!